stormqloud/kazoo-tgbbok/security.md

  * Use certbot to create the certs.
 IT creates all as "pem files"
    * These files work with Kazoo without issues

+* All *USER* that logs into Kazoo will need to be upgraded to change their application defaults in the user 'doc'

 ```
 cp /etc/letsencrypt/live/testkazoo.prodosec.com/cert.pem /opt/kazoo/applications/crossbar/priv/ssl/crossbar.crt
 cp /etc/letsencrypt/live/testkazoo.prodosec.com/privkey.pem /opt/kazoo/applications/crossbar/priv/ssl/crossbar.key